30 Interesting Facts About Indonesia

 6. Indonesia is the world’s fourth most populous country after China, India and the USA.

-7. Indonesia is the world’s largest Muslim-majority nation with over 219 million Muslims living there.
+7. Indonesia is the world’s largest Muslim-majority nation with an estimated population of 242 million Muslims living there.

 9. The largest species of lizard alive, the Komodo dragon, is endemic to Indonesia.
 The Komodo dragon can grow to over 3m (10ft) long and weight 150kg.